To have a dog’s life—“tener una vida de perro”in Spanish—or to be going through a difficult and trying situation. That’s the figurative meaning.

 Why the move?

-Fitz: I had been living in an apartment in Paris for 12 years.
-I spent my days sniffing under the front door and barking to warn my mistresses of any new intruders in the building.
-An activity that demands attention and an ear.
-I took this job very seriously, and with the installation of offices on our doorstep, between the comings and goings of couriers and employees, what a lot of work!
-It was enough to make you bark!
-My mistresses, who have a content creation agency and an advertising agency since 2019 wanted a change of scenery, so they moved to Cadiz, where we'd been vacationing since 2015.
+Fitz: I’d been living in an apartment in Paris for 12 years.
+I spent my days sniffing under the front door and barking to alert my owners to any new intruders in the building.
+It was a job that required focus and a keen ear.
+I took this job very seriously, and with offices set up on our landing—between the comings and goings of couriers and employees—what a workload!
+It was enough to make my bark go hoarse!
+My owners, who have a content creation, event planning, and advertising agency since 2019 wanted a change of scenery, so they moved to Cádiz, a city where we’d been going on vacation since 2015.

 How did your arrival go?